 When you have narcissistic personality disorder, you may not want to think that anything could be wrong — doing so wouldn't fit with your self-image of power and perfection.
-But by definition, a narcissistic personality disorder causes problems in many areas of your life, such as relationships, work, school or your financial affairs.
-You may be generally unhappy and confused by a mix of seemingly contradictory emotions.
-Others may not enjoy being around you, and you may find your relationships unfulfilling.
+People with narcissistic personality disorder are most likely to seek treatment when they develop symptoms of depression — often because of perceived criticisms or rejections.

-If you notice any of these problems in your life, consider reaching out to a trusted doctor or mental health provider.
+If you recognize aspects of your personality that are common to narcissistic personality disorder or you're feeling overwhelmed by sadness, consider reaching out to a trusted doctor or mental health provider.
 Getting the right treatment can help make your life more rewarding and enjoyable.

 - Narcissistic personality disorder.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Sept.
-21, 2011.
+29, 2014.

 - Ronningstam E. Narcissistic personality disorder: A clinical perspective.
 Journal of Psychiatric Practice.
 2011;17:89.